 There are lots of ways to increase the number of stitches on your needle.
-Knitting in the front and back or KFB as it’s known in patterns is a rather easy stitch that will increase the number of stitches in your project.
+Knitting in the front and back (or KFB as it’s known in patterns) is a rather easy stitch that will increase the number of stitches in your project.
 This stitch basically turns one stitch into two.
 While increasing and decreasing can be tricky, especially for beginning knitters, don’t get discouraged; it’s not as hard as it sounds.

-This how-to will give you step by step instructions on how to properly knit front and back.
+This how-to will give you step-by-step instructions on how to properly knit front and back.
 This stitch is often used in sweater patterns.
-While you may not be ready to tackle your first sweater just yet knowing how to do stitches like this will give you the knowledge needed to follow many other patterns as well.
+While you may not be ready to tackle your first sweater just yet, knowing how to do stitches like this will give you the knowledge needed to follow many other patterns as well.

-If you intend to learn this knitting technique by knitting a sample swatch to practice on then choose the size needle you are most comfortable working with.
+If you intend to learn this knitting technique by knitting a sample swatch, then choose the size needle you are most comfortable working with.
 You can use any kind of yarn for practice but choosing a simpler yarn will be easier to work with than a specialty yarn.
 Anything with frills or fringe is likely to be harder to knit with and to see the results of your practice.
 Sticking to standard wool in a color that makes stitches stand out will help make your practice easier.

 Knit the First Stitch

 To begin a knit in the front and back increase (KFB) you simply make a knit stitch but don't slide the stitch off the left-hand needle.

 You now have one stitch on the right-hand needle and the old stitch still on the left-hand needle.
 To finish the increase, knit into the back of the old stitch on the left-hand needle.

 This stitch is made in exactly the same way you'd make a stitch on the front part of the loop, you're just doing it in the part of the loop that is behind the needle.